s183910/MLOps_project/reports/README.md

 <!-- TODO finish this -->
 We made use of the following services on google cloud platform:
-- Buckets for storing Docker images
+- Buckets for storing Docker images and data storage
 - Cloud Run for building the inference API
 - Cloud Functions for the same TODO???